-At the industry macro level, despite concerns in the markets about the impacts of Brexit, trade policies, geopolitical issues, electric and autonomous vehicles, the COVID-19 Pandemic, and related global semi-conductor chip shortages and other matters, the Company believes that the automotive industry remains fundamentally healthy in North America and China, with some challenges in Europe and Brazil, generating fairly strong sales and production volumes overall (albeit with some inventory adjustments from some customers and general seasonality).
+At the industry macro level, despite concerns in the markets about the impacts of trade policies, geopolitical issues, monetary policy tightening, electric and autonomous vehicles, the COVID-19 Pandemic, and related global semi-conductor chip shortages and other matters, the Company believes that the automotive industry remains fundamentally healthy in North America and China, with some challenges in Europe and Brazil, and is expected to generate fairly strong sales and production volumes overall (albeit with some inventory adjustments from some customers and general seasonality).

 Automotive production levels have a significant impact on the Company's results.
-In 2020, light vehicle production volumes for North America were down significantly from previous years, because of the COVID-19 Pandemic and the shutdowns resulting from it.
-Automotive production levels in North America were generally expected to improve from 2020 levels in 2021 and going forward, until the industry was hit with the global semi-conductor chip shortage in 2021, which is continuing and expected to improve in the latter half of 2022 and into 2023.
-There is some uncertainty about short term production levels; however automotive production is forecasted to continue to grow over time and increase after the semi-conductor chip shortage eases due to the pent-up demand for vehicles.
-Demand for vehicles is anticipated to remain strong.
+For example, in 2020, light vehicle production volumes for North America were down significantly from previous years, because of the COVID-19 Pandemic and the shutdowns resulting from it.
+Automotive production levels in North America in 2021 and 2022 remained below 2019 levels.
+There is some uncertainty about short term production levels; however automotive production is forecasted to continue to grow over time.